 When all, has been said, we think Tunisia is worth a visit - in the safe areas (for now).
 The fact that 9.4 million people went there in 2019 shows that there is something to see, do and enjoy.

 According to the Global Peace Index (GPI) data for 2019, Tunisia is the 82nd safest country in the world -and the 16th in Africa.
-This is better than the USA, Thailand, China and so many other countries.
+This is better than the USA, Thailand, China and so many other countries around the world.

 The GPI data measures so many factors that make living in a country safe for work and general well being.
 Among the factors is the likeliness of terrorism, internal security, human right issues and so many more.